-Quick Product Testing USA review
+Product Testing USA Review At A Glance

-What is Product Testing USA, really?
+What Is Product Testing USA, Really?

 You could potentially become a product reviewer testing new products or a mystery shopper rating your shopping and dining experiences.

 As I'm checking the Product Testing USA website I'm given a lot of different options.
-The product that has immediately caught my attention is the Google Home Mini.
+The product that has immediately caught my attention is the Google Home Mini:

-If I sign up I get to test it, answer a few questions and keep it?
-Sure, where’s the sign up button!
+If I sign up, test it, answer a few questions then I get to keep it?

-Obviously these guys aren't shipping out free TVS and iPads for no reason so now I'm interested in what the requirements are.
+Obviously, these guys aren't shipping out free TVs and iPads for no reason, so now I'm interested in what the requirements are.
 What exactly do I have to do in return?

 Once you've done that you can then apply to review any of the products available.
 When selected you'll be told via email and a few days later you should receive the product in the mail.

-Although the requirements might vary slightly depending on the product you're testing and what kind of feedback they're looking for, in a nutshell you basically try it out for a few days then answer a few questions, give a short written and video review, take a few photos and you're done.
+Although the requirements might vary slightly depending on the product you're testing and what kind of feedback they're looking for, in a nutshell, you basically try it out for a few days then answer a few questions, give a short written and video review, take a few photos and you're done.

 This is definitely a great side project but it's clear this is not something you can do full-time.
 They only need one reviewer per product.
 This means you're competing with 1000s of users for one single offer.